EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-2_calculating_average_voltage.md

-## Step 4: Publish the Stream Data Processing Job
+## Step 4: Publishing the Stream Data Processing Job

 After the stream data processing job configuration is completed, you can publish it online.